Valentine’s Day Chocolate Bark and Gift Tag Printable

 By simply melting semi-sweet and bittersweet chocolate, pouring it into a pan, sprinkling the desired topping, letting it sit for 2 hours and cutting it with a heart-shaped cookie cutter I have perfect Valentine’s Day Chocolate Bark.

-The secret is to melt your chocolate over a low heat, preferably in a double boiler or bain marie, keeping the bowl out of the water.
 Water and hot chocolate don’t mix in this situation…so when you pour your chocolate into your prepared pan, make sure you don’t get any drips from your pot on to your chocolate…not that I would know.

 I had leftover candied orange peel from some bread I baked last Christmas and it was just perfect.
 Here’s the recipe I used.
 FYI…this stuff has a great shelf life!